ZenTrust · 501(c)(3) Public Charity · EIN 33-4318487

 Expand for the fuller picture

-What returns when gratitude is no longer required on demand?
+What remains when gratitude is no longer demanded?

 Expand for the fuller picture

-When no feeling is mandatory, awareness widens.
+When no emotion is mandatory, awareness widens.
 Anger can inform.
 Sadness can move.
-Gratitude can arise without pressure.
-Nothing has to be resolved immediately.
+Gratitude can appear without effort.
+Nothing has to resolve immediately.
 This does not create chaos.
 It creates accuracy.
-The system inside you begins responding instead of performing.
-From there, any feeling that appears has weight because it was not forced.
+The internal system begins responding instead of performing.
+Feelings regain weight because they are not being managed.